-Initially, the aggregate number of shares of our common stock that may be issued pursuant to stock awards under the 2018 Plan will be shares, plus the shares of common stock remaining available for issuance under our 2015 Stock Option and Grant Plan.
-The number of shares of our common stock reserved for issuance under the 2018 Plan shall be cumulatively increased on January 1, and each January 1 thereafter by % of the total number of shares of our common stock outstanding on December 31 of the preceding calendar year or a lesser number of shares determined by our board of directors.
+Initially, the aggregate number of shares of our common stock that may be issued pursuant to stock awards under the 2018 Plan will be 3,000,000 shares, less the shares of common stock remaining available for issuance under our 2015 Stock Option and Grant Plan as of the business day immediately prior to the effective date of the registration statement of which this prospectus forms a part.
+The number of shares of our common stock reserved for issuance under the 2018 Plan shall be cumulatively increased on January 1, 2020 and each January 1 thereafter by 4% of the total number of shares of our common stock outstanding on December 31 of the preceding calendar year or a lesser number of shares determined by our board of directors.
 Unless our board of directors elects not to increase the number of shares available for future grant each year, our stockholders may experience additional dilution, which could cause our stock price to fall.